Asabeneh/30-Days-Of-Python/readme10-12.md

     ```py
         # syntax
-        for iterator in sequecne:
+        for iterator in sequence:
           code goes here
-          if conditon:
+          if condition:
             continue
     ```
     **Example:**